simvue-io/docs/docs/examples/moose.md

     This should open a small graphical display window, with a pair of eyes which follow your mouse around the screen.
 If you do not see this, [^^follow this guide to get graphical apps working on WSL^^](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps), and [^^look through these debugging tips for WSL^^](https://github.com/microsoft/wslg/wiki/Diagnosing-%22cannot-open-display%22-type-issues-with-WSLg).

 ### Update Simvue Config File

 Finally we need to update the config file inside the Docker container to use your credentials.
 Login to the web UI, go to the **Runs** page and click **Create new run**.
-You should then see the credentials which you need to enter into the `simvue.ini` file.
-Simply open the existing file using `nano simvue.ini`, and replace the contents with the information from the web UI.
+You should then see the credentials which you need to enter into the `simvue.toml` file.
+Simply open the existing file using `nano simvue.toml`, and replace the contents with the information from the web UI.

 !!! note
     If you restart the docker container at any point, you will need to repeat this step as your changes will not be saved

 ## Using Simvue with MOOSE

 To easily use Simvue to track your MOOSE simulations, a connector for the Simvue `Run` class has been created, called `MooseRun`.
 By default, this class will do the following:

 - Upload your MOOSE input file as an input artifact
 - Upload your MOOSE Makefile as a code artifact, if it is found in the same location as your MOOSE application
 - Upload information from the header of the MOOSE console log (such as the MOOSE version, PETSC version etc) as metadata.
 - Track your console log file, adding the following information to the Events log:
-    * The step which is currently being executed by the solver
+  - The step which is currently being executed by the solver
-    * Whether the step converged or not
+  - Whether the step converged or not
-    * How long the step took to converge
+  - How long the step took to converge
 - Create an alert which monitors the Events log, and notifies the user if any step fails to converge
 - Track any variable values which are being output to a CSV file after each step by MOOSE, logging them as Metrics
 - Upload the Exodus file as an output artifact (if present) once the simulation has finished

 !!! further-docs
     For information on how to install and use the MooseRun connector, [^^see the full documentation here.^^](/integrations/moose)

 Firstly we will create our MOOSE input file, which in our case uses the mesh for a coffee cup stored in the file `cup.e`, and defines the heat conduction kernels and functions to use to simulate the flow of heat through the cup.
 We define the boundary conditions for the system, eg the background temperature and the maximum temperature inside the mug, as well as some properties about the material such as the thermal conductivity and heat capacity.
 The log is sent to a file for storage, and results of the minimum, maximum and average temperature of the handle are stored in a CSV file after each time step.